 - Students can only submit feedback once per course.

-Last spring, there were 2 buttons - a Mid-Semester Feedback Instructor button and a Mid-Semester Feedback button for students.
+In spring 2020, there were 2 buttons - a Mid-Semester Feedback Instructor button and a Mid-Semester Feedback button for students.
 Why is there only one button now?

 For Fall 2020, the Instructor tool and the student tool were merged into one button to simplify the course navigation menu.
 When a user clicks on the now consolidated Mid-Semester Feedback button, they will see the appropriate view (instructor view or student view) based on their role within the Canvas course site.

 What if I don’t want to use Mid-Semester Feedback in my course?

 - In the Mid-Semester Feedback tool, instructors can choose to remove the tool from their course.
 By selecting this option, the Instructor tool will be removed from the course navigation menu and the student tool will not become visible to students on the feedback open date.
 (NOTE: If you remove or disable the tool from the course, you can re-add and enable it.)